Kcollins85/Employee_Analysis/README.md

-# SQL-Challenge
+# Employee Analysis

 Background

-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
+Do a research project about people employed by a company during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.

+Using CSV files, showcase data modelling, engineering, and analysis, respectively.

+# Tasks to peform using PGAdmin & POstgresSQL:

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modelling, data engineering, and data analysis, respectively.
+- Design the tables to hold the data from a companies CSV files
+- Import the CSV files into a SQL database, and then answer questions below about the data.

 # Data Analysis